shinsenter/php/README.md

   - PHP-FPM directives: https://www.php.net/manual/en/install.fpm.configuration.php
 - Directive names are converted to CONSTANT_CASE (uppercase with underscores replacing dots or dashes).

-By following this convention you can quickly identify the environment variable that maps to each configuration directive.
+This convention lets you map any environment variable straight back to its ini/fpm directive.

 > 👉🏻 Note: By default, `$PHP_*` variables are applied only if set before the container starts.
 To allow changing PHP settings from an interactive shell inside a running container, start the container with `ALLOW_RUNTIME_PHP_ENVVARS=1`.